lablup/backend.ai-jail/README.md

 Inside the container, you can use `go get`, `go build`, and so on seamlessly.

+*I think, this needs more explanation.
+The method to build the `backend.ai-jail` using `Makefile` is not specified.
+More explanations are also needed about the use case and the test.*

 To test the jail, run `./backend.ai-jail <policy-name> <command-args>`.
 Note that this jail binary cannot be executed outside the container even though it exists inside the working copy, if you use different OS/architectures for